The Old New Land: Legacy

 Tel Aviv was founded on land purchased from Bedouins, north of the existing city of Jaffa.
 This photograph is of 1909 auction of the first lots.

 The book was immediately translated into Hebrew by Nahum Sokolow, who gave it the poetic title "Tel Aviv", using tel ('ancient mound') for 'old' and aviv ('spring') for 'new'.
 The name as such appears in the Book of Ezekiel, where it is used for a place in Babylonia to which the Israelites had been exiled.
 The Hebrew title of the book was chosen by Jewish residents as the name for the newly purchased twelve acres of sand dunes, north of Jaffa, established in 1909 under a company name "Ahuzat Bayit (lit. "homestead") society", and with the financial assistance of the Jewish National Fund.
 The town was originally named Ahuzat Bayit.
 On 21 May 1910, the name Tel Aviv was adopted.
 Eventually, Tel Aviv would become known as "the first [modern] Hebrew city" and a central economic and cultural hub of Israel.

 Additionally, the first Hebrew edition of the Herzl biography that was written after 1948, and published by Alex Bein in 1960, reflected historical viewpoint changes based on the summary of The Old New Land.
 In the summary, the outline of Altneuland was significantly shorter than that of the previously published 1938 copy.
 The shortened summary did not include details of the interaction between Herzl's Altneuland Palestine and the ruling Ottoman empire.
-However, it is important to note that many other references to Herzl's Altneuland Palestine following the establishment of a Jewish state do not include this information as well.
+However, many other references to Herzl's Altneuland Palestine following the establishment of a Jewish state do not include this information as well.

 Herzl's friend Felix Salten visited Palestine in 1924.
 The next year, Salten gave his travel book the title Neue Menschen auf alter Erde ("New People on Old Soil"), and both the title of this book and its contents allude to Herzl's Altneuland.